Ford recalls about 3,000 vehicles in North America

-DETROIT (Reuters) - Ford Motor Co (F.N) is recalling about 3,000 cargo vans and luxury SUVs in North America in three separate actions to address potential brake hose, sliding door and windshield issues, the No. 2 U.S. automaker said on Friday.
+DETROIT, Aug 8 (Reuters) - Ford Motor Co is recalling about 3,000 cargo vans and luxury SUVs in North America in three separate actions to address potential brake hose, sliding door and windshield issues, the No. 2 U.S. automaker said on Friday.

 Ford is recalling 1,319 Transit cargo vans from model year 2015 for potential brake fluid leak at the joint between the rear brake hose and brake caliper.
 Any leak could lead to extended stopping distances resulting in an accident.